smartemission/smartemission/docs/platform/calibration.rst

 A neural network can be though of as a graph (see Figure 1).
 A graph contains nodes and edges.
 The neural network specifies the relation between the input nodes and output nodes by several edges and hidden layers.
-The values for the input nodes are clamped to the independent variables in the dataset, i.e. the Jose measurements.
+The values for the input nodes are clamped to the independent variables in the data set, i.e. the Jose measurements.
 The value of the output node should be as close as possible to the dependent variable, i.e. the RIVM measurement.

 The hidden nodes take a weighted average (resembled by de edges to each of the inputs) and then apply an activation